-Edison AI Academy · Program OverviewFOR SCHOOLS
+Edison AI Academy · For Schools

 AI Programs for Schools

-Edison partners with schools to deliver student workshops, teacher professional learning, AI literacy days, and custom programs — grounded in cognitive-science pedagogy and aligned to curriculum frameworks.
+Edison partners with schools to deliver student workshops, teacher professional learning, AI literacy days, and custom programs, grounded in cognitive-science pedagogy and aligned to curriculum frameworks.

 Age range